 Things to do in February

-Top Tasks for February - The weather in February can swing from one extreme to the other. from grey days with persistant rain or sleet to a sudden spell of bright, sunny days.
+Top Tasks for February - The weather in February can swing from one extreme to the other, from grey days with persistent rain or sleet to a sudden spell of bright, sunny days.
 Provided the ground is not frozen or too wet to work complete your winter digging and incorporate as much organic matter as you can.

 Plant shallots and garlic

 • Chit seed potatoes, make sure you have purchased all the seed potatoes you need by the end of this month

 • Dig over your plot and add plenty of well rotted organic material

 • Force rhubarb, covering crowns should stimulate them into producing an early crop

 Brussels sprouts, kohl rabi and sprouting broccoli - sow first early varieties under glass to plant out in April or May